Gettysburg Leadership Program for Sophomores

 Enrollment is limited to twelve (12) currently enrolled, sophomore students at Carleton College.
 All participants must be in good academic and disciplinary standing with the College.
 Participants are selected based on answers provided on the application and ability to share their obtained knowledge with the Carleton community once they return to campus.

 Current Sophomores may apply by completing the application process below.
-The deadline is January 23 with interviews the following week.
-Please submit a cover letter and a resume through the Tunnel.
+The deadline is January 23 with selection completed by January 28.
+Please submit a cover letter and a resume through the Tunnel and search for "Gettysburg".

 Please include in the cover letter the answers to the following questions: